-- BP-1 Wherever possible, establish a grid of public streets and walkways, and a block pattern with block sizes of approximately 300 feet on a side. - BP-2 Limit maximum street block lengths between public streets to a maximum of 400 feet. - BP-3 Where block lengths exceed approximately 300 feet, provide mid-block pedestrian connections.
-Mid-block connections may take the form of a pedestrian access way or a shared pedestrian and emergency-services path. - BP-4 To the extent feasible, add publicly accessible pathways in existing development areas where street connectivity is limited. - BP-5 Encourage smaller buildings with easy access to and through each building location.
+- BP-1 Wherever possible, establish a grid of public streets and walkways, and a block pattern with block sizes of approximately 300 feet on a side. - BP-2 Limit maximum street block lengths between public streets to a maximum of 400 feet (as an example, the 100 block of Murphy Avenue is approximately 550 feet in length). - BP-3 Where block lengths exceed approximately 300 feet, provide mid-block pedestrian connections.
+Mid-block connections may take the form of a pedestrian access way or a shared pedestrian and emergency-services path. - BP-4 To the extent feasible, add publicly accessible pathways in existing development areas where street connectivity is limited. - BP-5 Encourage smaller buildings that provide easy access to and through each building location.